We are proud to announce the registration is now open for our 2018 Bilateral Life Camp!

 Each person has a different set of goals that they would like to accomplish with using bilateral above knee prosthetics.
 Our goal is to help each person maximize their individual functionality and assist them in reaching their goals in the most efficient way possible.

-The purpose of our Bilateral Above Knee Amputee Training Camp is to bring together individuals that share similar limb loss in order to learn what is possible and to help them develop or enhance their skills as a bilateral above knee amputee.
+The purpose of our Bilateral Above Knee Amputee Life Camp is to bring together individuals that share similar limb loss in order to learn what is possible and to help them develop or enhance their skills as a bilateral above knee amputee.
 We developed this concept and we are committed to expanding our training camp each year and continue to have a positive impact on the lives of bilateral above knee amputees worldwide.

 Meet The Team